prakashohm/tamilanagram/README.md

 .
 ├── app.py              # Flask application
 ├── requirements.txt    # Python dependencies
-├── templates/
+├── words.txt          # List of Tamil words for the game ├── templates/
 │   └── index.html     # Main game interface
 └── README.md          # This file
 ```

+### Customizing Words

+The game reads words from `words.txt`.
+To add your own words:
+1. Open `words.txt` in a text editor that supports UTF-8
+2. Add one Tamil word per line
+3. Save the file with UTF-8 encoding
+4. Restart the application if it's running

+If `words.txt` is not found or is empty, the game will use a default set of words.

 ## Contributing